joewalker/gcli/docs/index.md

 It is important to define the parameters in the correct order to that in which the function you are decorating expects.

-Note: It's possible that requirements to support older browsers may conflict with how we are currently supporting Function Metadata Syntax.
-Stay tuned.

 It is possible to use Function Metadata Syntax more conventionally with functions designed for GCLI.
-There are 2 useful features which can help in this - [function hoisting] [fh] and the ability to fetch the environment or a request from the canon.
+There are 2 useful features which can help in this - [function hoisting](http://j.mp/fn-hoist) and the ability to fetch the environment or a request from the canon.

 Function hoisting makes it possible to define function metadata before the function.
 This may look a little strange initially, but it's common for